zhucebuliaolongchuan/LotR-SDK-go/README.md

   quote       List movie quotes or one specific movie quote

 Flags:
-  -h, --help   help for liblab-go-sdk
+  -h, --help   help for LotR-SDK-go

-Use "liblab-lotR-sdk-go [command] --help" for more information about a command.
+Use "LotR-SDK-go [command] --help" for more information about a command.
 ```

 #### TODO
-* Provide feature flags for using pagination, sorting and filtering of the API requests
+* Provide feature flags for pagination, sorting and filtering